 By now you’re probably asking – how do you get rid of an ingrown hair cyst?

 If you experience any of these symptoms, it’s best not to take matters into your own hands and to consult a doctor instead.
 Your doctor may make a small incision to help drain the infection and pull out the troublesome ingrown hair.

-He may provide you with oral antibiotics and/or topical ointments to heal the infected site, reduce swelling and avoid further infection.
+He/she may provide you with oral antibiotics and/or topical ointments to heal the infected site, reduce swelling and avoid further infection.

 Retinoids are also recommended to slough off dead skin cells and renew damaged skin.